rickqiu1981/Mouse-Lifespan-Synaptome-Atlas-code-repository/README.md

 Matlab code to calculate and plot the lifespan trajectories of similarity ratio(Figure 3B).
 #### 14. plot_ratio_withintobetweenregion_per_region
 Matlab code to calculate and plot the lifespan trajectories of similarity ratio  in 12 brain regions (Figure S17).

+####15. synaptomeModel
+Matlab code to build computational model (Figures 4B and S22) that illustrates how lifespan synaptome changes affect synaptic responses to distinct temporal patterns of neural activity

 ### References